toontownlpz/The-Classic-Pack/README.md

 ---

-If you notice any inaccuracies or errors with my pack, please feel free to use the issues tab of this repo, or contact me on Discord @ robertfwallis#7169.
+If you notice any inaccuracies or errors with this pack, feel free to use the issues tab of this repo, or contact me directly on [Discord](https://discord.com/) @ <b>robertfwallis#7169</b>